anitwek/alternatives-to-us/README.md

 - **Tidal** 🇳🇴: Lossless audio streaming.
 [Website](https://tidal.com)

 ## AI Chatbots
-- **DeepSeek** 🌐: open-source alternative to ChatGPT.
-  DeepSeek R1 stands out because it is open-source, allows users to tweak, improve, and even remove limitations over time.
-Unlike ChatGPT, which is closed-source and subject to OpenAI's restrictions, DeepSeek R1 gives the community freedom to customise the model to fit their needs.
+- **DeepSeek** 🌐: open-source alternative to ChatGPT; allows users to tweak, improve, and remove limitations over time.
+ChatGPT is closed-source, subject to OpenAI's restrictions and forces you to subscribe to premium because the free version is useless.
+DeepSeek is 100% free.
 [Website](https://www.deepseek.com)
-- **Mistral AI** 🇫🇷: cutting-edge open-source AI company, creates advanced, unrestricted AI models;  fully open-source, flexibility and transparency for developers.
+- **Mistral AI** 🇫🇷: fully open-source, flexibility and transparency for developers.
 Committed to privacy and innovation, strong alternative to closed-source AI like ChatGPT.
+Mistral (also called Le Chat) is 100% free, unlike ChatGPT that forces you to pay their subscription because their free version is weak.
   [Website](https://www.mistral.ai)

 ## Maps/Navigation